Alepla/design-patterns-in-react/docs/behavioral/visitor.md

 ## 🧭 Definition

-Lets you define new operations on objects without changing their classes.
+The Visitor pattern lets you define new operations on a group of objects without changing their structure.
+Instead of modifying the object classes themselves, you externalize the behavior into a visitor function or object.

+In React, this often shows up when rendering or transforming different kinds of elements based on their "type".

 ## 💡 Problem